 Reynolds & Co. with Goodall G5 courts, c.1885

-Double-ended courts were introduced by 1863 (I've never seen a double-ended Reynolds pack with an Old Frizzle AS), and a toy pack was introduced in 1862.
+Double-ended courts were introduced by 1863 (I've never seen a double-ended Reynolds pack with R2 courts and an Old Frizzle AS), and a toy pack was introduced in 1862.